AdobeDocs/experience-manager-learn.en/help/foundation/projects/develop-aem-projects.md

    The workflow progress bar as seen from the AEM Inbox.

-   Optionally you can upload an **Image** to the Page Properties that will be used as the Workflow thumbnail when users select it.
+   Optionally you can upload an **Image** to the Page Properties that is used as the Workflow thumbnail when users select it.
 Image dimensions should be 319x319 pixels.
 Adding a **Description** to the Page Properties will also show up when a user goes to select the workflow.

 1. The Create Project Task workflow process is designed to create a Task as a step in the workflow.
 Only after completing the task will the workflow move forward.
 A powerful aspect of the Create Project Task step is that it can read workflow meta-data values and use those to dynamically create the task.